selina-sha/personalized_learning_platform/README.md

 - **Course Creation and Management**: Teachers can create, modify, and manage courses, while students can enroll.
 - **Assignments**: Teachers can create assignments, students can submit solutions, and grading functionality is supported.
 - **Course Materals**: Teachers can upload course materials to the platform.

+In addition to the core features, we will implement the optional feature if time allows:
 - **Calendar Integration**: Students can view upcoming assignment deadlines directly within the platform.

 By narrowing the scope to these key functionalities, we ensure that the platform remains feasible within the timeframe while maintaining a structured and efficient development process.